·

 Insert Spacers

-Insert tile spacers as you go to keep the spacing between the tiles uniform.
-Spacers come in various sizes so you can pick how thick you want the grout line to be.
+Insert tile spacers as you go to keep the spacing between the tiles uniform for the grout joints.
+Spacers come in various sizes so you can pick how thick you want the grout lines to be.

 The most common complaint we read about with tiling over linoleum was that the tiles wouldn’t stay in place because of the slick surface.
 Many times this was because the tile adhesive was not given enough time to dry.